-The evidence for the benefits of red light therapy is pretty compelling.
+The evidence for the benefits of light therapy - or photobiomodulation - is pretty compelling.
 In fact, most would consider it downright convincing.
 Justin, Cofounder and Head of R&D for Joovv, recently documented that red light therapy really does work.
 But as he mentioned, it’s imperative that you choose a device that delivers the right amount of light within a specific wavelength.
 Remember that.
 Wavelength and energy are vitally important when using red light therapy.

 With the right wavelength of light, coupled with the right amount of power, numerous studies have shown the following benefits of red light therapy:

-- Improved the appearance of wrinkles, fine lines, scars, and stretch marks.
+- Improved appearance of wrinkles, fine lines, scars, and stretch marks

 Impressive list, right?
 But how does red light actually produce these types of results?
 What’s going on in our bodies that allows for this type of healing power?
 You’re not alone if you’re asking these types of questions.
 I studied Biology and Chemistry as part of my undergraduate education.
 So naturally, before my experience with Joovv, I asked myself the same things.

 - Increased circulation through the formation of new capillaries.
-More blood and oxygen will help to deliver proper nutrients to damaged areas.
+Or, in other words, more blood and oxygen will help to deliver proper nutrients to damaged areas.

 - Enhanced activity within your lymph system, leading to a reduction in swelling and inflammation.